Kitos War: Jewish revolts in Egypt, Libya and Cyprus (115–117 CE)

 In 115 CE, a wave of large-scale Jewish uprisings, known as the "Diaspora Revolt", erupted almost simultaneously across several provinces in the Eastern Mediterranean.
 The uprisings took place while Emperor Trajan was waging a military campaign against the Parthian Empire further east.
 The revolts appear to have been influenced by long-standing ethnic tensions, the destruction of the Second Temple, and revolutionary ideas spread by insurgents from Judaea.
 Additional factors fueling the unrest included the humiliating Jewish Tax imposed by Rome and widespread messianic expectations of divine redemption.
 Scholars believe that the rebels may have aimed at a return to Judaea, the re-establishment of Jewish sovereignty, and the rebuilding of the Temple.

 In Libya, Jewish forces launched attacks against Greek and Roman populations under the leadership of either Andreas or Lukuas – possibly the same individual known by both names.
 In Egypt, the uprising reportedly began with clashes between Jewish communities and their Greek neighbors, which escalated when Lukuas and his followers arrived from Cyrenaica.
 They plundered the countryside and overcame local resistance.
 The Greeks, supported by Egyptian peasants and Romans, retaliated, massacring the Jews of Alexandria.
 In Cyprus, Jewish rebels under Artemion's leadership reportedly devastated the island and the city of Salamis.

 The Roman response was severe.
 Marcius Turbo, initially deployed against the Parthians, was redirected to suppress the revolts in Egypt and Libya with a large military force.
 His campaigns were marked by extreme brutality, leading to the near-extermination of Jewish populations in Cyrenaica, Cyprus, and Egypt.
-By late 117 CE, the revolts had been largely quelled, though some disturbances in Egypt may have continued into early 118 CE.
+By late 117, the revolts had been largely quelled, though some disturbances in Egypt may have continued into early 118.
 In the aftermath, Jewish communities in the affected regions suffered immense losses, with archaeological evidence indicating severe destruction, particularly in Cyrene, which required reconstruction under Hadrian.